thushara-design/reflect-app/README.md

 ## 🌟 Features

 - **Smart Journaling**: Write entries with voice-to-text support
-- **AI Analysis**: Detect emotions and cognitive patterns in your writing
+- **Emotion analysis**: Detect emotions and cognitive patterns in your writing with or without AI
-- **Healing Analytics**: Track your mental health progress over time
-- **Crisis Support**: Quick access to mental health resources
-- **Personalized Activities**: Custom coping strategies for different emotions
+- **Personalized Activities**: Custom coping strategies for different emotions triggered each time when the emotion is detected
-- **Dark/Light Theme**: Comfortable viewing in any lighting
 - **Offline Support**: Your data stays private and accessible offline

 ## 📱 Getting Started on Your Phone